hcoberdalhoff/approle-and-directoryrole-granter/README.md

 # AppRole and DirectoryRole Granter

 Mass-Grant MS Graph and AzureAD permissions to App Registrations, Enterprise Apps and Mgd.
-Identities
+Identities.

+You don't need the legacy AzureAD / AzureADPreview modules.
+These scripts use Microsoft's Graph PowerShell SDK.

 ## RealmJoin vNext